Nick Holder

-Nick Holder (born 1969) is an underground hip-hop and house music deejay and producer from Toronto, Ontario.
+Nick Holder (born 1969) is an underground hip-hop and house music DJ and producer from Toronto, Ontario.

 Holder began DJing in the early 1980s, and soon became influenced by the Detroit techno scene and DJs such as Derrick May and Carl Craig.

-He owns records labels DNH Records (house) and Treehouse Records (hip-hop), and has been producing music since 1991.
+He has been producing music since 1991, owning both DNH Records, a house record label, and Treehouse Records, a hip-hop record label.
 In this period he has produced over 60 records.
-He has also produced music for labels like: Studio !K7 where he produced 2 albums '[One Night In The Disco and Still On Track, Jinxx records, Poker flat recordings, Stickman records, Ministry of Sound, Peppermint Jam, Definitive recordings, and NRK Sound Division.
+He has also produced music for labels like Studio !K7 (where he produced 2 albums, One Night In The Disco and Still On Track), Jinxx Records, Poker Flat Recordings, Stickman Records, Ministry of Sound, Peppermint Jam, Definitive Recordings, and NRK Sound Division.

 Holder's recording work spans house sounds through to disco loops and minimal Chicago style.
-Holder's single Da Sambafrique propelled him to cult producer status, a Latin track played by DJs all over the world.
-This record was to set the precedent for Holder's critically acclaimed album on NRK Sound Division, From Within and spawned two underground classics; Trying To Find Myself and I Once Believed In U.
+Holder's single "Da Sambafrique" propelled him to cult producer status, a Latin track played by DJs all over the world.
+This record set the precedent for Holder's critically acclaimed album From Within and spawned two underground classics; Trying To Find Myself and I Once Believed In U.